xiaotwu/Fusion_Point_Pillars/README.md

 Fusion Point Pillars is an enhanced version of the classic PointPillars framework, incorporating multi-modal or multi-level feature fusion to significantly improve perception and representation in 3D object detection tasks.

 ### Datasets
-Please download the datasets from the following links and place them in the `datasets/kitti` directory:
+To find the datasets, please visit [3D Object Detection Evaluation 2017](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d).
+Please download the datasets and place them in the `datasets/kitti` directory:

 - calib
 - image_2
 - label_2
 - velodyne

 `Notice: Only training sets are required for training.
-The test sets are not needed.
-All the datasets and tookits can be downloaded from [here](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d).`
+The test sets are not needed.`

 ### Project Structure
 The project structure is organized as follows: